KrystianBajun/hotels-flights-radar/README.md

 ## Hotel info

 - detailed informations about the selected hotel.
-Below are comments posted by users.
+- below are comments posted by logged users.

 <center>